‘CARNIVAL OF MONSTERS’

 There was the ‘Destroy All Monsters!’ making-of documentary; the ‘On Target with Ian Marter’ documentary; ‘The A-Z of Gadgets and Gizmos’ guide to ‘Doctor Who’ and the ‘Mary Celeste’ documentary.
 There was also a photo gallery of the story.

-On Disc 2 of the ‘Doctor Who – The Collection – Season 10’ Blu-ray, the early edit of ‘Episode Two’; the behind-the-scenes studio footage; the visual effects footage; the director’s amending ending to ‘Episode Four’; the CSO demo; the stereo sound audio mix option for the story; the two DVD audio commentaries and the ‘Destroy All Monsters!’ making-of documentary can be found on there.
+On Disc 2 of the ‘Doctor Who – The Collection – Season 10’ Blu-ray, the early edit of ‘Episode Two’; the behind-the-scenes studio footage; the visual effects footage; the director’s amending ending to ‘Episode Four’; the CSO demo; the stereo sound audio mix option for the story; the two DVD audio commentaries, the ‘Destroy All Monsters!’ making-of documentary and the ‘Radio Times Listings’ PDF can be found on there.
 The info-text commentary option and the photo gallery for ‘Carnival of Monsters’ have been updated for 2019 on the Blu-ray.